ml-starter-packs/microservice-workshop/README.md

 Your file system is visible on the left-panel, and "apps" are available in the center.
 Open a `Terminal` and start checking out the example repos!

+To visit services (html pages), change your url to end with `{unique-binder-id}/proxy/{PORT}/` (trailing slash included).

+Try out VSCode in the browser (add the Python extension) by clicking on the launcher entry.